 Written school exams

-On this page you can find information about written school exams and the exam browser FLOWlock
+On this page you can find information about written school exams and the exam browser FLOWlock.

 Digital school exam: Written school exams at MF are digital.
 This means that you have to bring your own device for the exam (PC or Mac).
 An exam browser (FLOWlock) has to be installed ahead of the exam.
 This browser will temporarily lock down your device during the exam, restricting access to internet, notes etc .
 See "mandatory preparations" and "FAQ" below for more information.

 Installation and demo flow

 - Log in to the exam platform WISEflow.
 From there you can install FLOWlock, an exam browser used to write your exam answers on school exams.

 - You have update FLOWlock to the latest version ahead of every exam period.
 Is is done in the exactly the same way as the initial installation.

 - A slighty more detailed guide is available on WISEflows own web pages.